-Implementing the National Target Program (National Target Program 1719), Bac Yen district (Son La) has effectively deployed policies, programs, projects, etc., contributing to gradually creating motivation to help people create livelihoods, improve their material and spiritual lives and escape poverty sustainably.
+Implementing the National Target Program (NTP 1719), Bac Yen district (Son La province) has effectively implemented policies, programs, and projects, contributing to gradually creating momentum to help people create livelihoods, improve their material and spiritual lives, and rise out of poverty sustainably.

 Bac Yen: Implementing National Target Program 1719

-Bac Yen is a mountainous and disadvantaged district of Son La province.
-The district has 7 ethnic groups living together, mainly ethnic minorities, with a population of more than 70,000 people, of which: nearly 96% of the population are ethnic minorities, Kinh people account for more than 4%.
-The poverty rate in the district in the period of 2022-2025 is 33.17%.
-With the special attention of the Party, State, National Assembly, and Government in the field of ethnic work and ethnic policies.
-In recent times, Bac Yen district has focused on directing the implementation of the National Target Program 1719.
-Thereby, contributing to gradually changing the face of the countryside, creating motivation to help people create livelihoods, improve their material and spiritual lives and escape poverty sustainably.
+Bac Yen is a mountainous and disadvantaged district in Son La province.
+The district is home to seven ethnic groups, primarily ethnic minorities, with a population of over 70,000 people.
+Nearly 96% of the population are ethnic minorities, while the Kinh ethnic group accounts for over 4%.
+The poverty rate in the district for the period 2022-2025 is 33.17%.
+Thanks to the special attention of the Party, State, National Assembly, and Government to ethnic affairs and ethnic policies, Bac Yen district has focused on decisively implementing National Target Program 1719.
+This has contributed to gradually changing the face of rural areas, creating momentum to help people create livelihoods, improve their material and spiritual lives, and achieve sustainable poverty alleviation.

-Appearance of Bac Yen district (Son La) after 60 years of construction and development.
+The appearance of Bac Yen district (Son La province) after 60 years of construction and development.
 Photo: Nguyen Vinh

-To implement the National Target Program 1719 for the period 2022-2025, Bac Yen district (Son La) has established a Steering Committee and issued a Decision on assigning tasks and announcing the assignment of tasks to members of the Steering Committee.
-The People's Committees of communes and towns have established Commune and Town Management Boards and Village Development Boards according to regulations.
-During the implementation process, the District Steering Committee, Commune Management Boards and Village Development Boards have advised and directed agencies, departments and branches of the People's Committees of communes and towns to effectively implement the National Target Program 1719 in the district.
-Based on the guidance documents at all levels, Resolutions and Decisions on capital allocation, the District People's Committee has issued 66 documents to implement the program.
+Implementing the National Target Program 1719 for the period 2022-2025, Bac Yen district (Son La province) has established a Steering Committee and issued a Decision assigning tasks and notifying the assignment of tasks to the members of the Steering Committee.
+The People's Committees of communes and towns have established Commune/Town Management Boards and Village Development Boards as prescribed.
+During the implementation process, the district-level Steering Committee, the Commune Management Boards, and the Village Development Boards have advised and directed relevant agencies, departments, and the People's Committees of communes and towns to effectively implement the National Target Program 1719 in the district.
+Based on guiding documents from higher levels, Resolutions, and Decisions on capital allocation, the District People's Committee has issued 66 documents to implement the program.

-From 2022 to present, Bac Yen district (Son La) has been assigned over 280 billion VND to implement the National Target Program 1719.
-Thereby, Bac Yen district has implemented many synchronous solutions, creative approaches and achieved remarkable results in poverty reduction in the area, such as: supporting the elimination of 36 temporary houses; supporting 452 tanks and cistern for domestic water; supporting job conversion for 472 households; investing in 46 infrastructure works; investing in 07 centralized domestic water works; implementing 03 residential arrangement and stabilization projects for 122 households at risk of landslides, currently putting 01 project into use and welcoming 42 households to live, 02 projects have been basically completed, and are implementing the handover process; organizing 03 literacy classes; Supported 03 traditional art troupes and equipment for 58 village and sub-regional cultural houses; supported forest protection, planned protective forests and production forests for 642 communities and households with an area of over 17,771 hectares; reviewed and considered supporting breeding cows and breeding horses for poor and near-poor households in the area, expected to be given to 1,162 households in 2024; organized propaganda and raised legal awareness for people in the district.
+From 2022 to the present, Bac Yen district (Son La province) has been allocated over 280 billion VND to implement the National Target Program 1719.
+Through this, Bac Yen district has implemented many comprehensive solutions and innovative approaches, achieving remarkable results in poverty reduction in the area, such as: supporting the demolition of 36 temporary houses; supporting the provision of 452 water tanks for scattered household water supply; supporting vocational retraining for 472 households; investing in 46 infrastructure projects; investing in 7 centralized water supply projects; implementing resettlement and stabilization projects for 122 households at risk of landslides in 3 projects (currently, 1 project has been put into use and accommodated 42 households, 2 projects are basically completed and are undergoing the handover process); and organizing 3 literacy classes.
+Support was provided to 3 traditional performing arts groups and equipment for 58 village and sub-district cultural centers; support was given to forest protection and production forest planning for 642 communities and households covering an area of over 17,771 hectares; a review and assessment process for providing breeding cattle and horses to poor and near-poor households in the area is underway, with plans to provide assistance to 1,162 households in 2024; and legal awareness campaigns were organized for the people in the district.

 Bac Yen: Initial results from the National Target Program 1719

-Speaking to reporters of NTNN/Dan Viet/Trang Trai Viet electronic newspaper, Mr. Nguyen Dang Thuc, Head of the Ethnic Minority Department of Bac Yen district (Son La), said: "The effective implementation of the National Target Program 1719 aims to help improve and enhance the material and spiritual life of ethnic minority people in the district.
-The effectiveness of the program has also been clearly demonstrated.
-Up to now, 87.5% of communes have asphalted or concreted roads to the commune center; 67.68% of villages have roads from the commune center to the village center; 73.1% of communes have solidly built schools and classrooms; 86.93% of households have safe electricity; 100% of rural population has access to clean water; 96.1% of ethnic minority population participates in health insurance; on average, the number of poor households will decrease by 4% each year; by the end of 2024, the rate of poor households in the district will decrease.
-24.75% left".
+Speaking with reporters from NTNN/Dan Viet/Trang Trai Viet online newspapers, Mr. Nguyen Dang Thuc, Head of the Ethnic Affairs Department of Bac Yen district (Son La province), said: "The effective implementation of National Target Program 1719 aims to improve and enhance the material and spiritual lives of ethnic minority people in the district.
+The effectiveness of the program has been clearly demonstrated.
+To date, 87.5% of communes have paved or concrete roads leading to the commune center; 67.68% of villages have hardened roads from the commune center to the village center; 73.1% of communes have solidly built schools and classrooms; 86.93% of households have access to safe electricity; 100% of the rural population has access to clean water; 96.1% of the ethnic minority population participates in health insurance; on average, the number of poor households decreases by 4% each year, and by the end of 2024, the poverty rate in the district will be reduced."
+24.75% remaining."

-The cultural and spiritual life of people in Bac Yen district (Son La) is increasingly improving.
+The cultural and spiritual life of the people in Bac Yen district (Son La province) is constantly improving.
 Photo: Nguyen Vinh

-Thanks to the attention of the Party, State, National Assembly, and Government to the field of ethnic affairs, ethnic policies, and the effective implementation of policies, programs, projects, etc. according to the National Target Program 1719.
-The appearance of communes and towns in Bac Yen district is increasingly prosperous, bringing positive changes, while ethnic cultural values are preserved and promoted.
+Thanks to the attention of the Party, State, National Assembly, and Government to the field of ethnic affairs, ethnic policies, and the effective implementation of policies, programs, and projects under the National Target Program 1719, the appearance of communes and towns in Bac Yen district is increasingly improving, bringing about positive changes, while ethnic cultural values are preserved and promoted.
 This not only demonstrates the efforts of the government and people of Bac Yen district, but also affirms the important role of ethnic policies in promoting the comprehensive development of ethnic minority areas.

-In the mountainous communes of Bac Yen district (Son La), more and more ethnic minority households have high and stable incomes and have built spacious and impressive houses.
+In the mountainous communes of Bac Yen district (Son La province), an increasing number of ethnic minority households have high and stable incomes, enabling them to build spacious and impressive houses.
 Photo: Nguyen Vinh

-Mr. Thao A Mua, Vice Chairman of the People's Committee of Bac Yen district (Son La), said: "The National Target Program for Socio-Economic Development in Ethnic Minorities and Mountainous Areas has contributed significantly to improving infrastructure, creating favorable conditions for transportation, production and people's lives.
-Policies to support the development of agricultural production, education and health care have directly improved the quality of life and reduced the poverty rate in the locality.
-In particular, the spirit of solidarity and active participation of the community in implementing the program have shown consensus and trust in the Party and State's policies.
-In the coming time, the district will continue to synchronously implement solutions to ensure that the National Target Program for Socio-Economic Development in Ethnic Minorities and Mountainous Areas continues to bring practical benefits, comprehensively improving the socio-economic life of ethnic minorities in the district".
+Mr. Thao A Mua, Vice Chairman of the People's Committee of Bac Yen District (Son La Province), said: "The National Target Program for socio-economic development in ethnic minority and mountainous areas has significantly contributed to improving infrastructure, creating favorable conditions for transportation, production, and people's lives.
+Policies supporting agricultural production, education, and healthcare have directly improved the quality of life and reduced the poverty rate in the locality.
+In particular, the spirit of solidarity and active participation of the community in implementing the program has shown consensus and trust in the Party and State's policies.
+In the coming time, the district will continue to implement comprehensive solutions to ensure that the National Target Program for socio-economic development in ethnic minority and mountainous areas continues to bring practical benefits and comprehensively improve the socio-economic lives of ethnic minorities in the district."

 Nguyen Vinh